DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Torre-Muir syndrome is usually suspected because of the clinical features.
 However, if a sebaceous adenoma, a sebaceous carcinoma or colonic polyp is removed surgically, the pathologist may examine the cells to see whether the MSH gene products have microsatellite instability, a characteristic of the syndrome.
 Immunohistochemistry testing shows loss of MMR protein expression, indicating a mutation in MSH2 or another associated gene.

-Patients with Torre-Muir and Lynch syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests oregularlyto check for internal malignancies, particularly of the gastrointestinal and genitourinary tracts.
+Patients with Torre-Muir and Lynch syndrome need to undergo medical and physical examinations and appropriate laboratory and radiographic tests regularly to check for internal malignancies, particularly of the gastrointestinal and genitourinary tracts.
 Patients need a regular colonoscopy for early detection of colorectal tumours.
 Cancers should be managed with appropriate anti-cancer therapies.

 In some families, a genetic diagnosis can identify asymptomatic carriers of the mutation.
 All first-degree relatives, especially mutation carriers, should be referred from the age of 20 years for routine follow-up and early treatment